Gift Aid* Standard

 The safety of our visitors, staff members, and volunteers is of paramount importance to us.
 For this reason, your visit will feel a little different than usual.
 Please read the information below to help you plan your visit.

 Before your visit

-American Museum Members, NHS staff members and other key workers, American Museum staff members and volunteers will also need to bring their membership card or I.D with them.
+American Museum Members, NHS staff, American Museum staff members and volunteers will also need to bring their membership card or I.D with them.

 If you would like to become a Member of the American Museum & Gardens in advance of your visit, you can find more information here.